World Cup 2018: Brazil’s bright young things to shine in Russia

 Brazil’s poster boy has since matured into a global superstar and his move from Barcelona to PSG will only help him gain more experience of leading a team in major matches.

-A strong supporting cast are poised to peak at just the right time for this tournament, with Liverpool duo Philippe Coutinho and Roberto Firmino also in their mid-20s.
+A strong supporting cast are poised to peak at just the right time for this tournament, with big-money Barcelona recruit Philippe Coutinho and former Liverpool teammate Roberto Firmino also in their mid-20s.

 Alongside those established stars, 20-year-old Manchester City striker Gabriel Jesus has already shown he can rise to the challenge in big games and is set to get better and better in the build-up to Russia 2018.